 Fruit Preservation and Infusion By Spirit

-You can preserve fruit in alcohol or you can use the fruit to give spirits color and flavor.
+You can preserve fruit in alcohol or use the fruit to give spirits color and flavor.

-Some recipes use fruit to infuse spirits that are much lower in alcohol than the suggested 54% ABV.
+Some recipes use fruit to infuse spirits much lower in alcohol than the suggested 54% ABV.
 These recipes should be refrigerated following the recipe directions you use.

 Infusions: Not used for preservation.
-Fruit is used to infuse spirits with the flavor of the fruit, herbs, or spices.
+Fruit infused with herbs or spices.
 Fruit is usually thrown out or used in a cocktail.
 If the alcohol used for infusion is less than 54%, it should be refrigerated.

 How To Preserve Fruit In Alcohol

 This is so simple it’s ridiculous.
-Clean and cut up quality fruit that is firm and blemish-free, place it in a container (doesn’t have to be airtight), cover in 54% ABV,108 proof or higher alcohol, and add sugar for flavor.
+Clean and cut up quality fruit that is firm and blemish-free, place it in a container (it doesn’t have to be airtight), cover in 54% ABV,108 proof or higher alcohol, and add sugar for flavor.

-- Destone fruit and cut into equal-sized pieces
+- Destone fruit and cut it into equal-sized pieces

 - Place fruit in a clean jar with a lid